etkaar/nftm/README.md

 ```

 ⛔️ Do **not** automatically update this script.
-If there are any changes, manually update it and make sure the new version will not break your system.
-This script is designed to be simple and to be only changed for reasons of stability and security.
+In case you need to update it, make sure before that it won't break your system.

 ### 3.1 Presets and Whitelist

 You need to enable at least **one default** preset.
-At this time, this will be `default ipv4-only` or `default ipv4-and-ipv6`:
+At this time, this will be either `default ipv4-only` or `default ipv4-and-ipv6`:

 ```
 /etc/firewall/presets.sh enable default ipv4-only